slevomat/coding-standard/README.md

 Sniff provides the following settings:

+* `include`: list of global constants that must be referenced via FQN.
+If not set all constants are considered.
 * `exclude`: list of global constants that are allowed not to be referenced via FQN.

 #### SlevomatCodingStandard.Namespaces.FullyQualifiedGlobalFunctions 🔧